-If you're building an Easter dessert table, pair these with my Creme Egg Cheesecake or classic Easter Chocolate Caramel Tart for a colourful spread.
+If you're building an Easter dessert table, add my Creme Egg Cheesecake or Easter Brownies and you're officially winning Easter.

 Amazing cupcakes!
 Super delicious!
 My daughter made some tonight and they are the best cupcakes I've ever eaten.